Indifference and Decompensation in Pathological Narcissism

 Relationships with Abusive Narcissists - Buy the e-Books - Click HERE!!!

-READ THIS: Scroll down to review a complete list of the
+READ THIS: Scroll down to review a complete list of the articles - Click on the blue-coloured text!

 Bookmark this Page - and SHARE IT with Others!

 The narcissist lacks empathy.
 Consequently, he is not really interested in the lives, emotions, needs, preferences, and hopes of people around him.
 Even his nearest and dearest are, to him, mere instruments of gratification.
-They require his undivided attention only when they "malfunction" when they become disobedient, independent, or critical.
+They require his undivided attention only when they "malfunction": when they become disobedient, independent, or critical.
 He loses all interest in them if they cannot be "fixed" (for instance, when they are terminally ill or develop a modicum of personal autonomy and independence).

 Once he gives up on his erstwhile Sources of Supply, the narcissist proceeds to promptly and peremptorily devalue and discard them.
-This is often done by simply ignoring them a facade of indifference that is known as the "silent treatment" and is, at heart, hostile and aggressive.
+This is often done by simply ignoring them – a facade of indifference that is known as the "silent treatment" and is, at heart, hostile and aggressive.
 Indifference is, therefore, a form of devaluation.
 People find the narcissist "cold", "inhuman", "heartless", "clueless", "robotic or machine-like".

 Early on in life, the narcissist learns to disguise his socially-unacceptable indifference as benevolence, equanimity, cool-headedness, composure, or superiority.
-"It is not that I don't care about others" he shrugs off his critics "I am simply more level-headed, more resilient, more composed under pressure They mistake my equanimity for apathy."
+"It is not that I don't care about others" – he shrugs off his critics – "I am simply more level-headed, more resilient, more composed under pressure… They mistake my equanimity for apathy."

 All very commendable but when taken to extremes such benign neglect turns malignant and signifies the voidance of true love and attachment.
 The narcissist's emotional (and, often, physical) absence from all his relationships is a form of aggression and a defence against his own thoroughly repressed feelings.

-In rare moments of self-awareness, the narcissist realises that without his input even in the form of feigned emotions people will abandon him.
+In rare moments of self-awareness, the narcissist realises that without his input – even in the form of feigned emotions – people will abandon him.
 He then swings from cruel aloofness to maudlin and grandiose gestures intended to demonstrate the "larger than life" nature of his sentiments.
 This bizarre pendulum only proves the narcissist's inadequacy at maintaining adult relationships.
 It convinces no one and repels many.

 (continued below)

-This article appears in my book, "Malignant Self Love - Narcissism Revisited"
+This article appears in my book "Malignant Self-love: Narcissism Revisited"

-Click HERE to buy the print edition from Barnes and Noble or HERE to buy it from Amazon or HERE to buy it from The Book Source
+Click HERE to buy the print edition from Barnes and Noble

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

-Click HERE to buy various electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy electronic books (e-books) and video lectures (DVDs) about narcissists, psychopaths, and abuse in relationships

-Click HERE to buy the ENTIRE SERIES of eight electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy the ENTIRE SERIES of sixteen electronic books (e-books) about narcissists, psychopaths, and abuse in relationships

 The narcissist's guarded detachment is a sad reaction to his unfortunate formative years.
 Pathological narcissism is thought to be the result of a prolonged period of severe abuse by primary caregivers, peers, or authority figures.
 In this sense, pathological narcissism is, therefore, a reaction to trauma.
 Narcissism IS a form of Post Traumatic Stress Disorder that got ossified and fixated and mutated into a personality disorder.